carlinmack/NamespaceDatabase/DOCUMENTATION.md

     title: str - Title of the page
     namespace: str - Namespace of the page
     cursor: MySQLCursor - cursor allowing CRUD actions on the DB connections
-    parallel: Int - >0 if called from parallel, hides progress bars
+    parallel: str - id of process, hides progress bars if present

 `parseTargetNamespace(page, title, namespace, cursor, parallel)`